m00se-3/SWGTK/README.md

 # SWGTK (SoftWare & Games ToolKit)

 SWGTK is a toolkit for creating games and applications.
-It's primary coding languages are C++ and Lua.
+It comes with built-in Lua bindings.
 SWGTK is written in C++, is relatively unopinionated, and is a great starting place for creating larger engines.
 Having SDL3 at the backend, SWGTK should be portable to anything that SDL3 can support.

 ## Design

 SWGTK is designed to be flexible, able to fully cooperate with the user's vision.
-It's focus is, primarily, on getting a window on the screen and hooking up the user with an easy-to-use rendering pipeling.
+Its focus is, primarily, on getting a window on the screen and hooking up the user with an easy-to-use rendering pipeling.
 The rendering system itself is very extensible.
 Our plans are to eventually have a rendering pipeline for every backend SDL3 supports, which should cover the vast majority of use cases.

 A rendering backend is selected by the user and is injected into the application during initialization.
 The class hierarchy is intended not only as a means to support more renderers, but also allows users to customize existing ones to fit their exact needs.